Overview of Canine Periodontal Disease

 Again, daily tooth brushing using a pet dental product is the most important thing you can do to prevent periodontal disease.
 Options include chlorhexidine gels, toothpastes, rinses and regular toothpastes.
 In addition, dental examinations every three to six months by your veterinarian are important.
 He or she may recommend frequent ultrasonic scalings and root planings.

 A new vaccine that that targets the bacteria involved in the disease processed is under development by Pfizer®.
-It is called "Porphyromonas" vaccine is slated for release sometime in mid 2006.
+It is called “Porphyromonas” vaccine was released in mid 2006 but is not routinely recommended.